radixdlt/community-scrypto-examples/basic/multisig-transmission-maker/README.md

 1. Approve the transaction as $acc1: `resim call-method $component approve 1,$badge`
 1. Switch to acc2: `resim set-default-account $acc2 $pub2`
 1. Approve the transaction as $acc2: `resim call-method $component approve 1,$badge`
+1. Now account 3 should have received the tokens: `resim show $acc3`